-Non-STCW students, The NI understands that the Induction Course is sought by many people who do not have a Certificate of Competence and are outside the scope of STCW.
-Training centres accredited by the NI will be authorised to accept them into the Induction Course under the following conditions:
+Non-STCW students: The NI understands that the Induction Course is sought by many people who do not have a Certificate of Competence and are outside the scope of STCW.
+Training centres accredited by The NI will be authorised to accept them into the Induction Course under the following conditions:

-- The Induction Course has to be delivered with a new title such as 'DP awareness' and not Induction Course as it states in the NI DP scheme; the NI asks centres not to use any name for the new course that might create confusion or similarity with the DP scheme.
-Example: DP Familiarisation. - The certificate for this course (DP Awareness) cannot have the logo of the NI on it. - These students cannot obtain the NI DP logbook after the course. - These students cannot do the NI online assessment after the DP Awareness Course as the assessment is only applicable for those who are part of the NI DP scheme.
+- The Induction Course has to be delivered with a new title such as 'DP Awareness' or 'DP Familiarisation', rather than 'Induction Course' to avoid The NI creating confusion or implying similarity with the DP scheme. - The certificate for this course (DP Awareness or DP Familiarisation) cannot have the logo of The NI on it. - These students cannot obtain The NI DP logbook after the course. - These students cannot do The NI online assessment after their DP Awareness or DP Familiarisation course as the assessment is only applicable for those who are part of The NI DP scheme.

-These students will not be considered in any instance as part of the NI DP scheme.
+These students will not be considered in any instance as part of The NI DP scheme.
 Therefore, they cannot apply for a NI DP Certificate.
 In case they decide to obtain the STCW Certificate of Competence in future, they will have to take the Induction Course stipulated by The NI as part of the DP scheme.
-They will have to start the DP training from the beginning and follow the training sequence set up in the NI Standard.
+They will have to start the DP training from the beginning and follow the training sequence set up in The NI Standard.